 Dr. Ruffin said Medicare covers an annual dilated eye examination for people at higher risk for glaucoma.
 This important preventive benefit defines higher risk as people with diabetes; those with a family history of glaucoma; and African Americans aged 50 and older.

 In addition to support from the NEI and NCMHD, the Ocular Hypertension Treatment Study was supported by Research to Prevent Blindness and Merck Research Laboratories.
 The study was conducted at 22 clinical centers across the country.
-A list of study centers and principal investigators is attached.

 # # #